 Our solution supports a broad range of cloud services, including Amazon S3/EC2, Google Cloud, Microsoft Azure, and dozens more.
 Thus allowing you to simply integrate server-level protection with any cloud service used in your environment.
 CloudBerry Backup not only supports a lot of cloud storage solutions but is deeply integrated with their proprietary features.
 For example, it supports low-cost Amazon Glacier service and allows to seed backups using Amazon Snowball service.
 Deep support of cloud service features is one of our main goals.

 In case of server disaster, it is important to restore normal operations as soon as possible.
 But in case of hardware malfunction, it can be tricky because you may simply not have necessary replaceable parts.
-In such case you can quickly perform Windows Server 2012 bare-metal recovery using the cloud Virtual Machine as ‘hardware’ - we support Amazon EC2 and Microsoft Azure.
+In such case you can quickly perform Windows Server 2012 bare-metal restore using the cloud Virtual Machine as ‘hardware’ - we support Amazon EC2 and Microsoft Azure.
 If storing backups in the same cloud services, the process will not last long.

 Since system images are typically quite large, it is important to shorten backup windows.
 For example, you can enable features like Synthetic Backup: it uploads only changed parts of image backups, thus lowering the need for storage and lowering time for backup.
 At the end of Synthetic Full, you always get one full backup that is changed incrementally without any blocks and without a fear of failing due to one block being corrupted.
 If you want to learn more - please check our article about synthetic full backup.